- Sci-fi comic about ancient things people find in melting icebergs

 He prepared to die, hoping she would make a short work of him and bracing himself for the imminent bite, when a moving shadow appeared in the fog not far away.
-The blue skinned “rescuer” fled at the sight of it leaving Seder alone in the water.
+The blue-skinned “rescuer” fled at the sight of it and left Seder alone in the water.

-Having had a rough day, Seder wasn’t quick to rejoice at this.
-Something that is able to scare a monster away might be even worse than the monster itself.
+Having had a rough day, Seder wasn’t quick to rejoice at his newly found freedom.
+Something that was able to scare a monster away might be even worse than the monster itself.

 But no, it wasn’t.
 What had emerged from the grey fog was a ship.
 It was beautiful!
 The messengers’ boats would look ugly and small before this glittering giant.
 The very sight of it filled Seder’s heart with hope, just as wind fills the sails.

-“Where am I?”
-He asked in a scared whisper, listening to alien speech and not understanding a single word.
+“Where am I?” he asked in a scared whisper, listening to the alien speech and not understanding a single word.

 It won’t be easy to get the answer.
 But that doesn’t mean much already.

 He will return.
 But, before this, he will learn the alien language and master alien crafts.
-And he will always look at the sea cautiously expecting to glimpse the glittering scales of a monster who let her prey go… Sirens have long memory and can spend their whole life trying to get back what belongs to them.
+For years and years, he will always look at the sea cautiously expecting to glimpse the glittering scales of the monster who let her prey go… Sirens have a long memory and can spend their whole life trying to get back what belongs to them.